Birdham CE Primary School

 Hot meals are provided by Chartwells and can be purchased in two ways:

 You do not need to order for the whole week, single days may be ordered but there is a minimum £10 order.
-Payments can be made by credit card, debit card or cheque.
-Menus can be found on the website or you can pick one up from the school office.
+Payments can be made online by credit or debit card and menus can be found on the ParentPay website

 Alternatively, children may bring in their own packed lunch.
 Children are encouraged to ensure their lunch is healthy and to avoid sweets and fizzy drinks.
 As we have children with severe nut allergies we also ask that no nuts or products containing nuts are brought into school.
 Children may bring a drink to have with their lunch and also a water bottle to have during the day in class.